-- 2Y students must earn at least a 2.0 cumulative GPA and complete twothirds of all credits attempted to continue enrollment after the first three quarters of study. - 1Y students must earn at least a 2.0 cumulative GPA to continue enrollment after the second quarter of study, and must complete two-thirds of all credits attempted each term. - Evening & Weekend students must earn at least a 2.0 cumulative GPA to continue enrollment after completion of the first six credits of coursework and must complete two-thirds of all credits attempted each academic year.
+- 2Y students must earn at least a 2.0 cumulative GPA and complete two-thirds of all credits attempted to continue enrollment after the first three quarters of study. - 1Y students must earn at least a 2.0 cumulative GPA to continue enrollment after the second quarter of study, and must complete two-thirds of all credits attempted each term. - Evening & Weekend students must earn at least a 2.0 cumulative GPA to continue enrollment after completion of the first six credits of coursework and must complete two-thirds of all credits attempted each academic year.

 A student who is suspended or dismissed for failure to resume or maintain good academic standing will be notified in writing (e-mail communication) before the start of the subsequent term.
-Students may appeal the suspension or dismissal decision based on documented extenuating circumstances by submitting a written request and supporting documentation to the Director of Academic Experience within ten business days of the date of the suspension or dismissal's notification.
+Students may appeal the suspension or dismissal decision based on documented extenuating circumstances by submitting a written request and supporting documentation to the Deputy Dean, copying the Senior Director of Academic Experience, within ten business days of the date of the suspension or dismissal's notification.

-Federal regulations require all recipients of

-federal financial aid (for Graduate MBA students at Kellogg, this includes Federal Direct Stafford Loans and Federal Direct Graduate PLUS Loans) to satisfy additional requirements from those listed above to maintain satisfactory academic progress in their program of study.
+Federal regulations require all recipients of federal financial aid (for Graduate MBA students at Kellogg, this includes Federal Direct Stafford Loans and Federal Direct Graduate PLUS Loans) to satisfy additional requirements from those listed above to maintain satisfactory academic progress in their program of study.
 More information on maintaining Satisfactory Academic Progress (SAP) is available on the student intranet (Evening & Weekend | Full-Time)

-Reinstatement after Academic Suspension and Dismissal (1Y, 2Y, MBAi and MMM)
+Reinstatement after Academic Suspension and Dismissal (1Y, 2Y, MBAi, MMM, E/W)

-Students who have been suspended or dismissed for academic reasons may petition the Director of Academic Experience for reinstatement no later than four weeks prior to the start of the intended reinstatement term.
+Students who have been suspended or dismissed for academic reasons may petition the Deputy Dean, copying the Senior Director of Academic Experience, for reinstatement no later than four weeks prior to the start of the intended reinstatement term.
 The letter of petition for reinstatement must include the following: